rasul-ai/Text-Summarization/README.md

 **7. Evaluate with Multiple Metrics:** \
 We can access model performance using a variety of metrics beyond ROUGE, such as METEOR, BLEU, and human evaluation, to get a more comprehensive understanding of summarization quality.

-In conclusion, while the chosen model demonstrates moderate performance in terms of ROUGE scores, there is still room for improvement, especially in capturing longer-range dependencies and improving recall.
-Further fine-tuning, architectural enhancements, and transfer learning techniques can potentially address these limitations and enhance the model's capabilities for text summarization tasks.
+In conclusion, my chosen model demonstrates moderate performance in terms of ROUGE scores, I think there is still room for improvement especially in capturing longer-range dependencies and improving recall.
+I think further fine-tuning, architectural enhancements, and transfer learning techniques can potentially address these limitations and enhance the model's capabilities for text summarization tasks.